irena-flextool/flextool/docs/index.md

 - If the unit’s outputs are flowing into the node, the node acts as output for the unit.
 - If the unit’s inputs are flowing out of the node (into the unit), the node acts as input for the unit.
 - Not all units necessary have an input node.
-E.g. VRE generators have only output nodes and their generation is driven by profiles (next slide).
+E.g. VRE generators have only output nodes and their generation is driven by profiles

 ## Relationship properties: